 - Be intentional.

 Time is a precious commodity that we need to use carefully.
 As Gabrielle Jackson, President and Millennial Strategist at The Millennial Solution shared with me, “We think things are just ‘going to happen’ whether it’s a raise at work, fulfillment in relationships, or even that pile of laundry we’ve been putting off.
 You can’t procrastinate in your own life.
 Your 20’s are your time to take risks and start a business, learn a new language, try a different career and build the life that you want.
 Show up for your own success.
 When you hit 30, you won’t be wondering where your 20’s went, you will be excited about where your 30’s will go.”
 Your 20s are a time to be enjoyed, but they’ll fly by before you know it.
-You’ll be grateful for taking the time to think through your decisions now.
+You’ll be grateful for taking the time to think through your decisions now, especially the best decisions to make in your 20s.

 - Choose a role model.